krit-k7/EV-Demand-Impact-Analysis/README.md

 ✔ **Bengaluru, Delhi, and Mumbai** lead EV adoption among major cities.
 ✔ **Two-wheelers dominate EV registrations** in India.
 ✔ A noticeable drop in EV registrations occurred in **2020 due to the COVID-19 lockdown**.
-✔ Charging infrastructure and charging sessions increased alongside EV adoption
+✔ Charging infrastructure and charging sessions increased alongside EV adoption.

 ---